0xPolygon/cdk/docs/da_integration.md

 ## Test the integration

-1. Create an E2E test that uses your protocol, as it’s done for the DAC here
+1. Create an E2E test that uses your protocol by following the [test/e2e/datacommittee_test.go](https://github.com/0xPolygon/cdk-validium-node/blob/develop/test/e2e/datacommittee_test.go) example.
-2. Generate a docker image with your changes in the node: make build-docker
+2. Follow the instructions on [Local Debug](local_debug.md) to run Kurtosis enviroment for local testing
-3. Update the L1 config with values from the docker deployment (after successfully generating the docker image, a directory should be created under `docker/deploymentOutput`).
+4. Deploy the new contract contract to L1 running in Kurtosis
-4. Update the contracts docker image with the one you tagged before (in the example hermeznetwork/geth-cdk-validium-contracts:XXXX) here
+4. Call `setDataAvailabilityProtocol` in validium consensus contract to use the newly deployed contract.
-5. Modify the Makefile to be able to run your test, take the case of the DAC test as an example here
+5. Modify the `Makefile` to be able to run your test, take the case of the DAC test as an example here

 ### Example flow